faasm/faasm/docs/local_dev.md

 Whether you are working remotely (see below) or locally, a lot of **default parameters** assume that the repository is located in `/usr/local/code/faasm`, the latter two directories _owned_ by the current user.
-To avoid having to set up environment variables in the many scripts you will use to get started, we recommend to **simlink** where you or your IDE (if using remote development) checked out the code to this location.
+To avoid having to set up environment variables in the many scripts you will use to get started, we recommend to **symlink** where you or your IDE (if using remote development) checked out the code to this location.

 Assuming you've checked out this code somewhere, you'll need to make sure submodules are up to date: